My Linux Desktop: Xfce

 That last point is what led me to try Xfce in the first place.
 I've successfully used Xfce's power manager for years in Openbox.
 The great thing about Xfce is that, for a little extra overhead, you get all the flexibility of a window manager like Openbox plus all the added perks of a full desktop.
 Xfce can be configured to provide a comfortable migration path for new Linux users coming from Windows or Mac OS, or customized to the nth degree for longtime users.

-Here are some things I do with Xfce (v4.16) running on Debian Bullseye.
+Here are some things I do with Xfce (v4.16) running on (pre-release) Debian 11 Bullseye.

 On a new machine, I like to start with a minimal install of Debian, then add Xfce afterwards.